Peter2901/Cable-RMC/README.md

 # Cables Raw Material Calculater
-This code a sub code that i developed for my orginaziation that will act as a fillter system which is connected to main data pipeline.
-With this code the when ever a new cable inquiry is send by our customers it will check and identify the cable type and provides with the how raw material that cable will required and push
+This code, developed as a sub-module for our organization, serves as a filtering system connected to the main data pipeline.
+Whenever a new cable inquiry is submitted by our customers, it checks and identifies the cable type, providing the necessary raw materials stored in our database.